Solid Skid Steer Tire Buyer's Guide

 Solid Skid steer tires come in a variety of tread types to match the working conditions the skid steer will be used for.
 Let's take a look at some of the different tread types available so you can decide which fits your application the best.

 All-Terrain Solid Skid Steer Tire - If the majority of your work is done on dirt, with a little mud or rocks thrown in, then all-terrain solid skid steer tires will suit you best.
 Their tread patterns are designed to give good traction on soft surfaces.
 This is the most common type of tread pattern found in the market in solid skid steer tires.
 A customer needs to keep in mind though that these will wear prematurely if a lot of your work is being done on concrete or pavement.
-In an all terrain solid skid steer tire you want to look for a tire that avoids using center wear bars in their tread design.
+In an all-terrain solid skid steer tire you want to look for a tire that avoids using center wear bars in its tread design.
 While they are needed for structure if the treads are small to prevent tread roll over the center wear bars will reduce traction on your machine once the tire is 50% worn.

 Hard Surface Solid Skid Steer Tire- A lot of extra wear is put on a tire when it is working on hard surfaces.
 If your job sites consist of asphalt, concrete, or other hard surfaces, then the specialized tread of a hard surface solid skid steer tire will increase the lifespan of your tires while still maintaining some traction.
-These types of solid tires will typically be more money than an all terrain tire would be but they pay off big in the long run with added wear life.
-In some cases, you can expect 50%-100% longer wear life.
+These types of solid tires will typically be more money than an all-terrain tire would be but they pay off big in the long run with added wear life.
+In some cases, you can expect a 50%-100% longer wear life.

 Smooth Solid Skid Steer Tires - When even greater wear protection is required and traction isn’t a concern, smooth tread tires answer the call.
 The smooth tread of these tires maximizes the rubber contact to the ground and disperses the load over a greater area, resulting in longer tire life.